-- Immunizations are an important part of protecting your child's, your family's, and your community's health, and state law requires students in Texas schools to be immunized against certain vaccine-preventable diseases.
-More information about required vaccines for school is available on the Texas Department of State Health Services website www.ImmunizeTexas.com.
+Immunizations are an important part of protecting your child's, family's, community's health.
+State law requires students in Texas schools to be immunized against certain vaccine-preventable diseases.
+More information about required vaccines for schools is available on the Texas Department of State Health Services website.

-- If you will be living in the city without a vehicle, you may have to make use of the area's mass transit system, which is limited.
+If you will be living in the city without a vehicle, you can make use of the area's mass transit system, which is limited.
 Bottom line: new residents need a car.

 You should also consider an EZtag for your vehicle – you can’t use the Westpark Tollway without it, and it will speed up any journey on the Sam Houston Tollway (Beltway 8).
 Buying a sat nav (called GPS here) is also a good idea, although most smart phones now have this feature.

 Houston averages over 200 sunny days per year.
 Temperatures vary greatly in from summer to winter, ranging from the high 90s in July and August to the 30s in January.
 The city experiences 4-5 months with temperatures above 90 degrees, with the humidity causing a heat index even greater than the actual temperature.